Talks a return to normalcy but awkward diplomatic dance to come

 “This is worth cherishing.
 In the past few years, China-Australia relationship has run into some difficulties.
 That was not what we were willing to see.’’

-Relations reached a historic low in 2020 when official communications channels were cut, but pronounced differences over policy and alliances had been evident for some time prior.
+Relations between Australia and China reached a historic low in 2020 when official communications channels were cut.
+But pronounced differences on policy and alliances had already been evident for some time.

 China was “ready to meet Australia halfway” on repairing the strained relationship, its state media said on Tuesday.